formly-js/angular-formly/README.md

 #### submitCopy (string, optional)
 >`submitCopy` customizes the submit button copy.
 Defaults to 'Submit'.

+#### submitButtonTemplate (string, optional)
+>`submitButtonTemplate` customizes the template used for the submit button.
+Compiled on the scope, so you have access to all other options (and any custom options) in your custom template.

 ### Creating Form Fields
 When constructing fields use the options below to customize each field object.
 You must set at least a `type`, `template`, or `templateUrl`.